kaievns/nikolay.rocks/pages/Mind Fucks/2015-12-10-defensive-ego-projections.md

 The consciousness you kind of can understand—that is what you think you are.
 The collective-consciousness you can kind of grasp as well as a collection of your experiences and expectations based on your social context.
 But, what is sub-consciousness really?
-How does it look and how do I poke it with a stick?
+How does it look like and how do I poke it with a stick?

 Well, sub-consciousness is kind of the weird part.
 That is where your emotions and instincts live.
 It doesn't really communicate that well in words.
 More of